 As Passover approaches, we prepare to recite the story of our exodus from Egypt—but in a different context this year.
 Most of us will not be sitting down at our Seder tables with loved ones.
 Perhaps more than ever, we can relate to the commandment to “know the feelings of the stranger, having [ourselves] been strangers in the land of Egypt.”

-In this spirit of Passover, ADL — an organization founded by immigrants and children of immigrants, and dedicated to protecting the interests of religious and ethnic minorities — organized Nation of Immigrant Seders bringing together community members, families, and leaders from all corners of the world, representing different races and religions, to reflect on the story of the holiday and to celebrate the diverse people and cultures that make up our nation.
-At these seders, in Boston, Las Vegas, and San Diego, we joined with friends to recommit to our values of liberty and equality and to stand with immigrants and refugees across our country who face fear and bigotry every day.
+In the past, ADL — an organization founded by immigrants and children of immigrants, and dedicated to protecting the interests of religious and ethnic minorities — has organized Nation of Immigrant Seders.
+These events bring together community members, families and leaders from all corners of the world, representing different races and religions, to reflect on the story of the holiday and to celebrate the diverse people and cultures that make up our nation.
+At these Seders, which have previously been held in Boston, Las Vegas, San Diego and New York, we joined with friends and family to recommit to our values of liberty and equality and to support immigrants and refugees across our country who face fear and bigotry every day.

-As we gather around the Seder table this week and tell the story of the Exodus as if we were fleeing Egypt, let us take inspiration and motivation from ADL’s Nation of Immigrants Seders.
-May we have compassion for our country’s immigrants and refugees who live in a state of fear every day.
+This year, as we tell the story of the Exodus as if we were fleeing Egypt, let us take inspiration and motivation from ADL’s past Nation of Immigrants Seders.
+May we have compassion for our country’s immigrants and refugees, who face new dangers with the outbreak of COVID-19.
 Let us reflect on the modern plagues that still oppress so many and do everything in our power to forcefully fight them.
-ADL encourages you to bring the sentiment, message, and action from Nation of Immigrants seders to your own Seder table and to never forget what binds us all together — that we, too, once were strangers.
+ADL encourages you to bring the sentiment, message and action from past Nation of Immigrants Seders to your own Seder table and to never forget what binds us all together — that we, too, once were strangers in a strange land.